 Day 9 – Oaxaca & Environs - Day of the Dead 2.0 - Zapotec Style

 Today we are welcomed back to the Zapotec weaving village to visit the elders of the community in their homes.
-The deceased are not received here until 3:00 pm on the 2nd November.
+The deceased are not received here until 3:00 pm on November 2nd.
 The altars have been prepared according to old Zapotec tradition, providing us with unique photo opportunities in this reverentially joyous atmosphere.
 In the northern Oaxaca evening, we visit the most elaborately decorated cemetary in the region.
 Here, portraits of ancestors, Catrinas and other motifs are created from flower heads and fine colored powders.
 The celebrations continue late into the night, with offerings that include some of the finest Mezcals on earth!
-Here you'll have a second chance at some of those images you missed on Day 7, as well as many more that can only be captured here.
+Here you'll have a second chance at some of those images you may have missed on Day 7, as well as many more that can only be captured here.

 Day 10 – Oaxaca – Cempasuchil – Day of the Dead Finale, Farewell Dinner